MUSE Commits to Giving Something Back to the Communities We Visit

 As part of the Independent Life Program, women and their children can stay for up to 2 and a half years and receive services such as food, clothes, cars, auto maintenance, medical/dental, legal aid, financial literacy training, career development guidance, childcare, professional counseling and higher education as part of building new lives and ending cycles of abuse and poverty.

 At the 2018 MUSE Inspire Conference, MUSE donated to A Gift For Teaching.
 A Gift For Teaching (AGFT) is Central Florida’s primary provider of free school supplies to teachers for their students in need, enabling them to succeed in school and life.
 A nonprofit organization that serves 342 public schools in Orange, Osceola and Seminole counties, AGFT has distributed more than $116 million worth of school supplies – including essential classroom tools such as pencils, notebooks, glue, backpacks, art supplies and books –to local students in need since 1998.

-At the 2019 MUSE Inspire Conference, a donation will be made to the Ehlers-Danlos Society.
+At the 2019 MUSE Inspire Conference, a donation was made to the Ehlers-Danlos Society.
 The society is a global community of patients, caregivers, healthcare professionals, and supporters, dedicated to saving and improving the lives of those affected by the Ehlers-Danlos syndromes and related disorders.
 They support collaborative research initiatives, awareness campaigns, advocacy, community-building, and care for the EDS population.
 Their goals are worldwide awareness — and a better quality of life for all who suffer from these conditions.
 Research is at the center of what they do, so that one day we will have a cure.